kadonnelly13/byos-presentation/README.md

-# byos-presentation
-Build Your Own SIEM Presentation
+# Build Your Own SIEM Presentation

+Presentation given in February 2019 on how to build a SIEM with open source tools.

+Tools included:
+- Zabbix
+- Grafana
+- Graylog
+- ElasticSearch